 27. Passion

-Many neurodivergent individuals have intense passions and interests, driving their commitment to their chosen fields.
-Their enthusiasm and dedication fuel their creativity and drive them to achieve excellence in their work.
-By tapping into their passion, businesses can inspire innovation, foster employee engagement, and achieve extraordinary results.
+Many neurodivergent individuals have intense passions and interests that drive commitment to their work.
+Their enthusiasm fuels creativity and motivation.
+By tapping into this passion, businesses can boost engagement, inspire innovation, and achieve exceptional results.

 28. Intuition

-Some neurodivergent individuals possess strong intuitive abilities, contributing to insightful decision-making.
-Their intuitive insights enable them to anticipate trends, identify opportunities, and make informed choices.
-By leveraging their intuition, businesses can make faster decisions, seize opportunities, and gain a competitive edge in dynamic markets.
+Some neurodivergent individuals possess strong intuitive abilities that support insightful decision-making.
+Their intuition can help anticipate trends, identify opportunities, and guide informed choices.
+By valuing intuition alongside data, businesses can act decisively and gain competitive advantage.

 29. Positive Disruption